Manager: William G. Guerri

 Management Territory: Worldwide

 “The gifted young American soprano Leah Crocetto, making her company debut in this formidable bel canto role, took the turbulence in stride, throwing back her head as if defying the elements to ruin her extended scena.
 And she scored a triumph… This is a voice of size, beauty and agility, and her singing, including the heroine's touching prayer, accompanied by female chorus, honored the ornate splendor of Rossini's vocal writing.”
-Josh von Rhein, Chicago Tribune, August 4, 2012
+Josh von Rhein, Chicago Tribune

 “Some New York opera lovers may remember Ms. Crocetto as one of the standout winners at the 2010 Metropolitan Opera Council Auditions concert at the Met.
 The promise of her performance that day was fulfilled for me with this moving Anna…Ms. Crocetto has an agile coloratura technique and a feeling for the Italianate style.
 And she won your heart during Anna’s reflective scenes and arias, sung with warmth, full penetrating sound and tenderness, especially the final aria, when Anna remembers her beloved mother.”
-Anthony Tommasini – New York Times – July 30, 2012
+Anthony Tommasini, New York Times

 Recognized as a rising star in the next generation of singers, Leah Crocetto represented the United States at the 2011 Cardiff BBC Singer of the World Competition where she was a finalist in the Song Competition.
 She is a 2010 Grand Finals Winner of the Metropolitan Opera National Council Auditions and was the First Place Winner, People’s Choice and the Spanish Prize Winner of the 2009 José Iturbi International Music Competition, and winner of the Bel Canto Foundation competition.
 A former Adler fellow at San Francisco Opera, Ms. Crocetto has appeared frequently with . . . the company, most recently at the start of the current season in the title role of Luisa Miller.

 - Photo: Fay Fox